 What is Roucou Oil?

 Roucou oil is an exotic oil made from the seeds of the Achiote plant.
-Achiote is aka Annatto, Urucum and the lipstick tree because of its rich vibrant colour.
+Achiote is aka Annatto, Urucum, and the lipstick tree because of its rich vibrant color.

-The Achiote plant is grown in Latin America and has colourful flowers and seeds.
+The Achiote plant is grown in Latin America and has colorful flowers and seeds.
 Externally, the pod almost resembles castor plant pods.

 The red seeds from the plant are usually ground into a powder or paste and used as a condiment.